davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 ### __Collecting, Labelling, Validating__ ([slides](/assets/documents/Coursera-MLOps_Specialization/C2_-_Machine_Learning_Data_Lifecycle_in_Production/C2_W1.pdf))

 The main focus of this topic is on the importance of data: the data pipeline, and data monitoring.
-It starts by explaining the data collection and labelling process, focusing on understanding the data source, the consistency of values, units and data types, detecting outliers, errors and inconsistent formatting.
+It starts by explaining the data collection and labelling process, focusing on understanding the data source, the consistency of values, units and data types, and detecting outliers, errors and inconsistent formatting.
 Mentions privacy and fairness aspects in the data collection, and the use of process feedback using logging tools, such as [logstash](https://github.com/elastic/logstash) and [fluentd](https://github.com/fluent/fluentd).

 Mentions the problems with data, particularly the drift in data, which can be a consequence of trends and seasonality.
 The impact on the distribution of features and the relative importance of features.
 Here the instructors explain in great detail the concepts: